Daimler Q3 hit by weak cars business in Europe

-FRANKFURT Daimler (DAIGn.DE) reported weaker than expected third-quarter operating profit as the economic downturn hit sales of its luxury cars in Western Europe.
+FRANKFURT Daimler (DAIGn.DE) reported weaker than expected third-quarter operating profit as sales of its luxury cars in Western Europe were hit by the economic downturn.

-Earnings before interest and tax (EBIT) dropped 19 percent to 1.97 billion euros ($2.7 billion) in the three months through the end of September, less than the average analyst estimate of 2.67 billion in a Reuters poll.
+Earnings before interest and tax (EBIT) dropped 19 percent to 1.97 billion euros (625 million pounds) in the three months through the end of September, less than the average analyst estimate of 2.67 billion in a Reuters poll.

-"In Western Europe, there is little sign of any significant growth impetus," Daimler said, adding it expected the region's markets to shrink slightly in the full year 2011.

-Daimler's automotive business Mercedes-Benz Cars sold 2 percent fewer vehicles in Western Europe in the third quarter, with stagnating German sales, and its EBIT was down 15 percent.
+Mercedes-Benz Cars sold 2 percent fewer vehicles in Western Europe in the third quarter, with stagnating German sales, and its EBIT was down 15 percent from last year.

 The slump comes just as Daimler fired the head of Mercedes-Benz USA, leaving the business in turmoil after reaching record monthly sales figures of almost 24,000 vehicles in September.